gizatt/braccio_driver/README.md

 The driver code is intended for an Arduino Due; with minor mods it short work on basically any Arduino.
 (You may need to change "SerialUSB" to "Serial" depending on the Arduino and connection you're using.)
 It's structured as a [PlatformIO](https://platformio.org/) project.

-The `python` folder shows some examples of sending compatible serial commands (using pyserial) to drive the robot. `util.py:pack_trajectory_to_buf` is the meat of the message packing; supply it with a vector of N knot times `ts` and an Nx6 array of joint configurations `qs`, and shove the buffer you get into the serial port, and the robot should do what you want.

 ## Serial command spec

 A trajectory is specified by a serialized buffer of floating point numbers serialized like: